-Did you know that, if you're a basic-rate taxpayer, what you pay in tax accounts for around a third of the money we earn?
+If you're a basic-rate taxpayer, what you pay in tax accounts for around a third of the money you earn.

 This guide explains each type of tax, how much you’re charged for it, and how it’s collected from you.

 - Get a head start on your 2021-22 tax return with the Which? tax calculator.
 Tot up your tax bill, get tips on where to save and submit your return direct to HMRC with Which?.

 Income tax is paid on money you earn – that could be from being in employment, being self-employed, receiving a pension and other forms of income, such as from letting a property.